Your Work Style Archetype

 Autonomy Neutral

 There's real ownership over customer relationships, but a notable portion of the week goes to internal reporting and structured check-ins that leave less room for self-directed work.
+Most significant decisions — pricing exceptions, escalations — require sign-off from sales leadership.

-Pace & pressure Energizing
+Pace Energizing

 Quarter-end renewals, escalations, and competing customer priorities create the kind of urgency that tends to focus rather than overwhelm.

-Improvisation Neutral
+Structure Neutral

 What you need to find out